saeidamiri1/ESLR/README.md

 # ESRL: Ensemble SVD-regularized
 Clustering is an unsupervised technique to find underlying structure in a dataset by grouping data points into subsets that are as homogeneous as possible, clustering is a widely used unsupervised technique for identifying natural classes within a set of data.
-[Amiri and Saunier (2020)]() proposed a clustering technique for general clustering problems which provide a kind of dissimilarity.
+[Amiri (2020)]() proposed a clustering technique for general clustering problems which provide a kind of dissimilarity.
 The proposed is fully nonparametric and it generates clusters for a given desired number of clusters K.
-We implemented the methods discussed [Amiri and Saunier (2020)]() in `R` and `Python` and uploaded in Github.
+We implemented the methods discussed [Amiri (2020)]() in `R` and `Python` and uploaded in Github.

 ## Contents
 - [ESR-R](#esrl-r)